 SEIXAL NATURAL POOLS

-Around the backside of the beach is a huge natural pool and a restuarant.
-Here you can enjoy a salt water swim but within the protected walls of the natural, tidal swimming pool.
+Around the backside of the beach are a huge natural pool and a restaurant.
+Here you can enjoy a saltwater swim but within the protected walls of the natural, tidal swimming pool.
 It is similar to the Seixal Natural Pools only minutes up the coast to the west where we enjoyed sunrise before visiting Seixal Beach

 I hope you enjoyed this guide about Seixal Beach, one of the best sandy beaches at Madeira.